openjournals/governance/governance.md

 - The NumFOCUS Subcommittee is comprised of 5 persons who manage project funding that comes through NumFOCUS.
 It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Council.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
-- This Subcommittee will have 5 members, 4 of whom will be current Council Members and 1 of whom will be external to the Steering Council.
+- This Subcommittee will have 5 members, 4 of whom will be current Steering Council members and 1 of whom will be external to the Steering Council.